Militia: Ethiopia

+The Fano militia is an ethno-nationalist Amhara militia and former protest movement that emerged during the premiership of Abiy Ahmed.
+Fano intervened armed conflicts in the post-2018 regime, including Benishangul-Gumuz's Metekel conflict, Tigray War and recently War in Amhara.
+They have been accused of ethnic massacres against other ethnic groups, such as the Qemant and other minorities.

 Finland

 While Finland employs conscription, they do not have separate militia units: all units are organized by and under the command of the Finnish Defence Forces.
 All men belong to the reserve until age 50 or 60 depending on rank, and may be called up in case of mobilization.
 Each reservist is assigned a position in a unit to be activated.
 However, since 2004, the FDF does have territorial forces, organized along the lines of regular infantry formations, which are composed of volunteers.
 Furthermore, long-range patrol units (sissi troops, a type of special forces) are assigned to local troops.

 In history, before Finland became independent, two types of local militias existed: the White Guards and Red Guards, which were non-socialists and socialists, respectively.
 In the Finnish Civil War (1918) the White Guards founded the White Army, which was victorious over the Red Guards.
 White Guards continued their existence as a volunteer militia until the Second World War.
 In some cases their activity found overt political expression as in the Mäntsälä rebellion.
 However, in 1934 separate wartime White Guard units were dissolved and in the Second World War they served at the front, dispersed in regular units.
 They were dissolved as a condition of peace after the Continuation War.